lastmile-ai/mcp-eval/README.md

 ## Overview

-MCP-Eval addresses the core challenge of testing AI systems that use MCP servers: ensuring that agents correctly use tools, produce accurate outputs, and meet performance requirements.
+`mcp-eval` addresses the core challenge of testing AI systems that use MCP servers: ensuring that agents correctly use tools, produce accurate outputs, and meet performance requirements.
 It uses OpenTelemetry (OTEL) tracing as the single source of truth for all metrics and assertions.

 ### Key Capabilities